example42/puppet-network/README.md

          table     => [ 'vlan22' ],
        }

-If adding routes to specific routing tables on an interface with multiple routes, it is required to explicitly add the 'main' table to all other routes.
+If adding routes to a routing table on an interface with multiple routes, it is necessary to specify false or 'main' for the table on the other routes.
 The 'main' routing table is where routes are added by default.
 E.g. this:

        network::route { 'bond0':